 Dunphy sign [* cough test; coughing test ] increased abdominal pain, localised to the right lower quadrant, with coughing

-The most common derivation relates to one Osborne Joby Dunphy (1898–1989).
+Many different options for this one…the most common derivation relates to one Osborne Joby Dunphy (1898–1989).
 However, I can find no reference to this individual, and no evidence of any publication relating to him or to his description of this sign.

 John Englebert Dunphy (1908 – 1981) was an eminent American surgeon wrote in Physical Examination Of The Surgical Patient (in all four editions 1953-1975)

 Pain elicited by coughing will be referred to the right lower quadrantDunphy 1953

 The patient should first be asked to cough.
 In the presence of acute peritoneal inflammation this usually elicits a sharp twinge of pain localized to the involved area.
 It is extremely valuable to elicit this “cough tenderness” and have the patient point with one finger to the exact area of pain.
 This localizes the area of inflammation before the examiner so much as touches the patientDunphy 1975

 - Solomon Ben-Asher (1894 – 1949)

 - McBurney C. The Indications for Early Laparotomy in Appendicitis.
 Annals of Surgery.
 1891; 13(4): 233–254.

 - Ben-Asher S. The value of the cough sign in acute appendicitis.
 The American Journal of Digestive Diseases.
 1943; 10: 368–370

 - Dunphy JE, Botsford TW.
 Examination of the Abdomen: Acute appendicitis.
 In: Physical Examination Of The Surgical Patient.
 1953: 123-124